Can you search YouTube comments?

 How do you search comments across an entire channel?

 Searching a whole channel is a different problem.
-The comments have to be pulled and indexed first, because there is no live endpoint that searches across videos.
-Once they are indexed, the useful question changes shape.
+Something has to pull and index the comments first, because no live endpoint searches across videos.
+Once an index exists, the useful question changes shape.
 You stop asking "which comment contains this word" and start asking things the raw text cannot answer on its own:

-• Which episode had the argument about pricing, and what did people actually say?
+- Which episode had the argument about pricing, and what did people say?

 This is what Taffy does.
 It indexes every comment on a channel alongside every video transcript, so an answer can cite both what the creator said and what viewers replied — with the exact episode and timestamp.
 Channel owners on Creator Club get their own channel and three competitors indexed; readers can search the channels already indexed on the Library plan.

-Use it when: you do not know which video, or the answer is spread across several.
+Use it when you do not know which video, or when the answer spans several.

 Which method should you use?